 President Donald Trump retweeted the shooting video and wrote, "Animals that must be hit hard!"

-The sheriff's department said protesters had temporarily blocked St. Francis Hospital's emergency room entrance, on the night of the shooting, quoting one phrase shouted out as "We hope they die.
+The sheriff's department said protesters had temporarily blocked St. Francis Hospital's emergency room entrance, quoting one phrase shouted out as "We hope they die.

 The local CBS affiliate confirmed the confrontation between the LASD and protesters, which led to the temporary closure of streets around the hospital.